-Every student has an individual risk assessment which is reviewed regularly or if changes occur.
-The risk assessment will include specific medical information, details of allergies, as well as any behaviours which could put them or others in danger.
-Support Practitioners will work with the student to help them understand their risk assessment and agree any actions or measures to be put in place to keep them safe.
+Every student has a risk assessment embedded in their care plan.
+The risk assessment includes specific medical information, details of allergies, as well as any behaviours which could put them or others in danger.
+Support practitioners work with the student to help them understand their risk assessment and agree any actions or measures to be put in place to keep them safe.
 Students will carry out a Personal Emergency Evacuation Plan (PEEP) with a support practitioner.
 They will discuss what to do in the event of a fire or emergency and how to safely evacuate the building.
-They will also be shown the Fire Assembly Point and practice reaching it during a fire drill.
-Students who may have difficulty hearing the alarm or evacuating the building quickly, will discuss this with their support practitioner and any specific requirements they have will be put in place, such as a vibrating-pillow alarm.
+They will also be shown their fire assembly point and practise reaching it during a fire drill.
+Students who may have difficulty hearing the alarm or evacuating the building quickly will discuss this with their support practitioner, and any specific requirements they have will be put in place, such as a vibrating-pillow alarm.